Assigning times to minimise reachability in temporal graphs: Introduction

 \subsection{Our model, notation, and some simple observations on reachability}

 A vertex $v$ is \emph{reachable} from vertex $u$ in a (di)graph if there is a (directed) path from $u$ to $v$ in that (di)graph.
 The \emph{reachability set} of a vertex in a (di)graph is the set of all vertices reachable from that vertex.
 A \emph{directed acyclic graph (DAG)} is a directed graph that does not contain any directed cycle.
+An edge is \emph{incident} at the two vertices that it contains, and we say that two edges are \emph{incident} if they share a vertex.
 In any graph, we refer to a vertex of degree one as a \emph{leaf}, and any edge incident with a leaf as a \emph{leaf edge}.
 For any natural number $n$, we write $[n]$ as shorthand for the set $\{1,\ldots,n\}$.